treasurenetprotocol/docs/docs/Litepaper/Litepaper.md

 ### **1.4 Rep Score**

 Rep Score is your on-chain scorecard, reflecting real-world contributions with full transparency.
-With Rep, Producers gain access to Treasurenet’s dApps, establish creditworthiness, and contribute to network growth.
+With Rep, Producers gain access to Treasurenet's dApps, establish creditworthiness, and contribute to network growth.

 ### **Core Functions of Rep**